nurayyozden/Earthquake-Project/README.md

 # Earthquake-Project
 A 3-part project on Turkey's earthquakes from 1915 - May 2023.
 This is not a school project, but a personal exploration I did in my own time and interest.

 Project 1 (P1): Video explanation of data cleaning, transformation and interpretation.
+Link for video also found [here](url).

 Project 2 (P2): Notebook of preliminary data analysis and modeling.